Felippe-Pires/CategoricalDatasets/README.md

 # Outlier Detection in Categorical or Mixed Datasets

+by Felippe P. Ferreira, and Robson L. F. Cordeiro

+## Abstract

+> ....

 ## Overview

 This project provides a comprehensive survey and analysis of strategies for outlier detection in datasets that contain categorical or mixed (categorical and numerical) features.
 While most outlier detection algorithms are designed for numerical data, a significant portion of real-world datasets, such as 55% of those in the UCI repository, include categorical features.
 This research addresses the critical question: What is the most effective way to process categorical data to identify outliers?